alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 </details>

-### :bicyclist: Set up a non-privileged user account
+### :bicyclist: Optional: Set up a non-privileged user account

 These steps ensure that you have created a non-privileged user account that you can use for testing.
 You must ensure that you have assigned a licence to this user in the Azure Active Directory so that MFA will work correctly.

-If you already set up a non-privileged user account when setting up the SHM, then skip the following step, but verify you have done this first as below:
+You should have already set up a non-privileged user account upon setting up the SHM, when [validating the active directory synchronisation](./how-to-deploy-shm.md#validate-active-directory-synchronisation), but you may wish to set up another or verify that you have set one up already:

 <details>
 <summary><strong>Set up a non-privileged user account</strong></summary>